Livery Company Etiquette

-At the end of the Reception the Beadle will announce that dinner is served.
+At the end of the Reception, and at the second time shown on your invitation, the Beadle will announce that dinner is served.
 He will do this by banging his gavel and shouting.
 He likes this sort of thing.

 All Liverymen and their guests are asked to move into the Great Hall promptly, so that dinner can be served without delay.